LocalData/localdata-tiles/README.md

 Clone and run `npm install`.
 You may need to run `brew install cairo` and confirm the installation succeeded (check `brew doctor`).
 You may also need to `brew install` `fontconfig` and `pixman`.

-If you get more Cairo-related errors, you may need to explicitly say where to look for libraries: `export PKG_CONFIG_PATH=/usr/X11/lib/pkgconfig`
+If you get more Cairo-related errors, you may need to explicitly say where to look for libraries: `export PKG_CONFIG_PATH=/usr/X11/lib/pkgconfig`.
+This may also help: `export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/opt/X11/lib/pkgconfig`

 Copy `sample.env` and update the values to match your environment.